GuestXR USE CASE

 Performance of experiments with cochlear-implant and hearing-aid users, comparing 3D sound localization abilities with and without tactile support.
 Studies conducted also assessed how tactile enhancements affect music enjoyment and comprehension of complex auditory environments for hearing-impaired populations.

-Initial findings show that congenitally hearing-impaired individuals are rapidly able to use the tactile devices, significantly improving their auditory spatial understanding.
+Researchers found that congenitally hearing-impaired individuals are rapidly able to use the touch-motion algorithm (TMA) which represents spatial positions in 3D through haptics.

-Furthermore, results show that communication and social interaction highly depends on the acoustic conditions, seeing further that DNN-based speech enhancement can improve speech communication, more than conventional signal processing algorithms.
+Furthermore, results show that communication and social interaction highly depends on the acoustic conditions (Gusó et al., 2025), seeing further that DNN-based speech enhancement can improve speech communication, more than conventional signal processing algorithms (Gusó et al, 2025).